ivy-net/ivynet-docs/docs/client/AVSstartup.md

   ${IMAGE} performer
 ```

-The script not only starts the AVS, exposes all used ports, names the container (default is 'k3'), but also sends it to background.
+The script not only starts the AVS, exposes all used ports, and names the container (default is 'k3'), but also sends it to the background.
-The logs can be access with the `docker logs` command, e.g. if the default name is used:
+The logs can be accessed with the `docker logs` command, e.g. if the default name is used:
 ```
 docker logs k3
 ```
 ## Predicate

-The Predicate AVS exposes metrics on port 9090, which is also used by other AVS's (e.g. EigenDA).
+The Predicate AVS exposes metrics on port 9090, which is also used by other AVSs (e.g. EigenDA).
-Therefore the script not only expose the ports used by the program, but also change them, to avoid the clash.
+Therefore the script not only exposes the ports used by the program but also changes them to avoid conflicts.

 ```
 #!/bin/bash